asaltanubes/pegasus/README.md

 Interval_data_save  10
 # Steps between animation frames.
 If zero or not especified, animation won't be created
 animation_step      100
-# Astros to check for eclipse.
-First the star, then the moon and the planet followed by their radius
+# Astros to check for eclipses, moon phases and Kepler.
+star sun
+satellite moon, 1737500
-eclipse   sun, moon, 1737500, earth, 6378000
+planet earth, 6378000
+# Whether graphs are displayed after the simulation.
+The will be saved anyway.
+show_plots true
 ```

 The configuration files support two key features: line-based comments that can be added using the `#` symbol, and the ability to perform simple mathematical operations like addition or multiplication within parameter values.